First Nations Arts and Culture Awards

 One award valued at $25,000 will be offered to one recipient.

-We seek nominations from arts and community organisations and individuals.
+We are seeking nominations from individuals, arts and community organisations.

 Read the Guidelines for nominations here.